-- Less than one percent. - (1) Unless otherwise noted, the business address of each of our shareholders is 1120 Avenue of the Americas, 4th Floor, New York, New York 10036. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
-Such shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities." - (3) Represents 7,187,500 shares directly held by SDCL EDGE Sponsor LLC. - (4) Includes up to 937,500 founder shares that will be surrendered to us for no consideration by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised. - (5) SDCL EDGE Sponsor Participation LLP is the managing member of SDCL EDGE Sponsor LLC.
-Certain directors and officers disclaim beneficial ownership of any shares held by our sponsor except to the extent of his or her ultimate pecuniary interest. - (6) Jonathan Maxwell, our Chief Executive Officer, may be deemed to beneficially own shares held by our sponsor by virtue of his ownership of voting securities in SDCL EDGE Sponsor Participation LLP. - (7) Does not include any shares indirectly owned by this individual as a result of his membership interest in our sponsor.
+\ Less than one percent.

+(1) Unless otherwise noted, the business address of each of our shareholders is 1120 Avenue of the Americas, 4th Floor, New York, New York 10036.

+- (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+Such shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities." - (3) Represents 2,656,500 shares directly held by SDCL EDGE Sponsor LLC. - (4) Includes up to 656,250 founder shares that will be repurchased by the Company from our sponsor depending on the extent to which the underwriters' over-allotment option is exercised. - (5) SDCL EDGE Sponsor Participation LLP is the managing member of SDCL EDGE Sponsor LLC.
+Certain directors and officers disclaim beneficial ownership of any shares held by our sponsor except to the extent of his or her ultimate pecuniary interest. - (6) Jonathan Maxwell, our Chief Executive Officer, may be deemed to beneficially own shares held by our sponsor by virtue of his ownership of voting securities in SDCL EDGE Sponsor Participation LLP. - (7) Does not include any shares indirectly owned by this individual as a result of his membership interest in our sponsor. - (8) The registered holders of the founder shares are funds and accounts managed by investment adviser subsidiaries of Capricorn, Capricorn is the ultimate parent holding company of such investment adviser entities.
+On behalf of such investment adviser entities, the applicable portfolio managers, as managing directors of such entities, have voting and investment power over the shares held by the funds and accounts which are the registered holders of the founder shares.
+Such portfolio managers expressly disclaim beneficial ownership of all shares held by such funds and accounts.
+The address of such funds and accounts, such investment adviser subsidiaries and such portfolio managers is 250 University Ave, Suite 300, Palo Alto, CA 94301. - (9) The registered holder of the founder shares is Seaside Holdings (Nominee) Limited.
+Guy Hands is the beneficial owner of the shares held by Seaside Holdings (Nominee) Limited.
+The address of Seaside Holdings (Nominee) Limited is PO Box 82, Floor 2 Trafalgar Court, Les Banques, St Peter Port, Guernsey, GY1 4LY.

-Immediately after this offering, our sponsor will beneficially own 20% of the then issued and outstanding ordinary shares (assuming they do not purchase any units in this offering) and will have the right to elect all of our directors prior to our initial business combination.
+Immediately after this offering, our sponsor and the Anchor Investors will beneficially own 20% of the then issued and outstanding ordinary shares (assuming they do not purchase any units in this offering) and will have the right to elect all of our directors prior to our initial business combination.
 Holders of our public shares will not have the right to elect any directors to our board of directors prior to our initial business combination.
 Because of this ownership block, our sponsor may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions including our initial business combination.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering.
+If we increase or decrease the size of this offering, we will effect a share capitalization or a share repurchase or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering.